lcmFoam/lcmFoam_GUI/README.md

 - Start the GUI by double clicking on the desktop icon

 ## Mesh generation with Gmsh
 Have a look at the video tutorial from https://www.youtube.com/watch?v=zQXUGmNJS6w to see how a structured mesh for thin-walled cavities can be created.
+A non-structured tetrahedron mesh only works if there is not flow in thickness direction.
+Anyway the simulation time for structured meshes is must shorter than for tetrahedron meshes.